teamarnab/All-Classification-Models/Random-Forest-Classifier/readme.md

-# Air Quality Prediction Using KNN Classifier
+# Air Quality Prediction Using Random Forest Classifier
 ## Overview
 This repository contains a project where a **Random Forest Classifier** was implemented to predict air quality using a dataset.
 The performance of the model was assessed using metrics such as **Accuracy Score** and the **Confusion Matrix**.